DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/editing-state.md

 # EditingState Plugin Reference

-A plugin that manages scheduler appointment's editing state.
+A plugin that manages the scheduler appointment editing state.

 ## Import